ImAKappa/rollang/README.md

 > For now, it's required to end the identifier name with a question mark to indicate it is probabilistic.
 >
 > This is analogous to how some languages use question marks to explicitly denote possible null types (TypeScript, Kotlin, etc.).
 However, in `rollang`, there is no such thing as a `null` type because variables cannot be `null`.
+>
+> I'm still considering a `Result` sum type, but one that uses `Result<EVAL, PENDING>` to denote the two states, evaluated rolls and pending rolls

 ```rust
 >>> let flame_strike? = [2d8+4, 1d4]